In recent years Amsterdam house prices have increased significantly to the point where buying in the city centre has become unaffordable for many.

 We have heard plenty of stories of people selling up their small apartments in Amsterdam and buying a house in cheaper parts of the Netherlands such as Flevoland and Noord Brabant.

-Amsterdam has joined the likes of many world cities – such as London, New York, Vancouver and Hong Kong – where house prices are slipping ever further away from the majority of residents.
+Amsterdam has joined the likes of many world cities – such as London, New York, Vancouver and Hong Kong – where house prices continue to slip ever further away from the majority of residents.